nicolasduminil/50-shades-of-rest/async-clients/README.md

           byLessThan(1, ChronoUnit.MINUTES));
       }
     }
+<p style="text-align: center;">Listing 3.3: Using the Java 8 blocking client to asynchronously invoke endpoints</p>

 What you see here is that the endpoint invocation is done now using `CompletableFuture.supplyAsync()` to which we provide the JAX-RS client request